SITHFAB002 Provide Responsible Service of Alcohol

 interpret the relevant legal requirements for responsible sale or service of alcohol for the local state or territory law

-source and document two organisational or house policies and procedures that must be followed for the responsible sale or service of alcohol
+source and document two organizational or house policies and procedures that must be followed for the responsible sale or service of alcohol

 identify at least three early indicators of intoxication and identify suitable intervention strategies to prevent intoxication